 When creating a budget and planning a hybrid meeting based on that budget, it is imperative to review associated costs first and foremost.
 These costs include the following:

 Goals should be carefully weighed against all the expenses associated with the meeting.
-This step is critical for determining which expenditures are worthwhile and which ones are unlikely to provide enough ROI.
+This step is crucial for determining which expenditures are worthwhile and which ones are unlikely to yield a sufficient return on investment (ROI).

 Yes, hybrid meetings cost a bit more than their in-person and virtual counterparts.
 However, with meticulous attention to detail and a focus on balancing expenses with the potential to generate desired results, the additional cost is worthwhile.